plkpiotr/design-patterns/README.md

 ## <a name="builder">Builder</a> [creational] [&#8657;](#list)

-Builder provides an interface (optional a class) to create objects in stages.
+Builder provides an interface to create objects in stages.

 #### UML diagram: